Research

 Working Papers

-Population Aging, Regional Integration, and Economic Growth Across U.S. Counties
+Population Aging, Regional Integration, and Economic Growth Across U.S. Counties Under Review at Regional Science and Urban Economics [Link]

 Maternal Lead Exposure and Birth Outcomes: Evidence from Natural Experiments in the Phase-out of Leaded Gasoline